 It will stabilise.
 The last CBN administration badly mismanaged the forex.
 Once our economy improves, exchange rates will stabilise.

-How do you think it can be controlled to cushion the effect it has on the economy of Nigeria?
+How do you think it can be controlled to cushion the effect it has on Nigeria’s economy?